By Bruce Barker, P.Ag.

 Alberta Pulse Growers

-*The safe rate for soybeans is based on limited data from one medium textured soil and approximately 15 per cent seedbed utilization.
+*The safe rate for soybeans is based on limited data from one medium-textured soil and approximately 15 per cent seedbed utilization.
 More work is underway to confirm this recommendation.

 Soil Moisture and Soil Texture

 Good to excellent soil moisture conditions help to reduce the impact of seed-placed fertilizer.
-Dr. Jeff Schoenau, soil scientist at the University of Saskatchewan, says that nearly all fertilizers are salts, and a main reason why they cause injury when placed at too high of a rate close to the seed is because of their osmotic or salt effect (they hold back water from the germinating seed and seedling).
+Dr. Jeff Schoenau, soil scientist at the University of Saskatchewan, says that nearly all fertilizers are salts, and a main reason why they cause injury when placed at too high a rate close to the seed is because of their osmotic or salt effect (they hold back water from the germinating seed and seedling).
 This effect will be amplified when the soil is sandy and dry, and applies to most phosphorus, potassium, and sulphur fertilizer sources, as well as nitrogen fertilizers.
-Heavier textured soil retains moisture better and clay will adsorb more of the fertilizer, which helps to reduce the impact.
-Growers should adjust
+Heavier-textured soil retains moisture better, and clay will adsorb more fertilizer, which helps reduce the impact.
+Growers should adjust seed-placed fertilizer rates depending on soil moisture conditions and soil texture.

 Potassium

 If a field is deficient in potassium, applying large amounts of seed-placed potash is not recommended, as the fertilizer has a large salt index that can significantly reduce germination.
-Schoenau reports that peas are very sensitive to seed-placed potash fertilizer and any fertilizer should be banded away from the seed.
-For other pulse crops, if potash is seed-placed along with phosphate fertilizer, the total pounds of phosphorus plus pounds of potassium, should not exceed the maximum safe rates of seed-placed phosphorus that have been developed.
+Schoenau reports that peas are very sensitive to seed-placed potash fertilizer, and any fertilizer should be banded away from the seed.
+For other pulse crops, if potash is seed-placed along with phosphate fertilizer, the total pounds of phosphorus plus pounds of potassium should not exceed the maximum safe rates of seed-placed phosphorus that have been developed.

 Sulphur